-Landlocked in the southeastern United States, the state of Tennessee has a wide variety of natural features and biodiversity, from the Blue Ridge Mountains to the Appalachia Mountains, the Tennessee and Mississippi Rivers, and the beautiful waterfalls and valleys of the Cumberland Plateau.
+Landlocked in the southeastern United States, the state of Tennessee has a wide variety of natural features and biodiversity.
+Hikers are drawn to the Blue Ridge Mountains and the Appalachia Mountains.
+Anglers enjoy the Tennessee and Mississippi Rivers, alongside the beautiful waterfalls and valleys of the Cumberland Plateau.
 Walking through its scenic deciduous forests may have you wondering what types of snakes also call this beautiful place home.

-Well, there are 32 different species of snakes in Tennessee, all of which play an important role in keeping rodent populations in check and helping balance the state’s ecosystems.
-Only 4 of the 32 snake species in the state are venomous.
-If you’re a little worried about running into a snake, don’t worry—we’ll help you learn how to identify the 2 types of rattlesnakes in Tennessee, where they are found in the state, and how to stay safe while enjoying your time exploring the outdoors.
-So, let’s take a closer look at the 2 types of rattlesnakes in Tennessee!
+There are 32 different species of snakes in Tennessee, all of which play an important role in keeping rodent populations in check and balancing the state’s ecosystems.
+Only four of the 32 snake species in the state are venomous, only two of which are rattlesnakes.
+We’ll help you learn how to identify the two types of rattlesnakes in Tennessee.
+We cover where to find them and how to stay safe while enjoying your time exploring the outdoors.

 1. Timber Rattlesnake